 UCSF emphasizes innovation and creativity, and the Adult Psychiatry Residency Program continues to evolve to best prepare residents to become expert clinicians and leaders in the field.
 The program provides broad exposure to a diversity of patients, modalities, therapies, and environments, while also stressing longitudinal relationships through communities of patients and teaching of fellow residents.

-In order to train future leaders, we have developed a didactic curriculum that simultaneously exposes residents to foundational knowledge and the leading edges of inquiry.
-The didactic curriculum is organized into five, longitudinal modules:
+In order to train future leaders, UCSF has developed a didactic curriculum that supports residents to develop expertise in a number of authentic health care roles.
+The didactic curriculum is organized around the following seven roles:

-PGY-4 Seminars: Leadership in Psychiatry as a core didactic plus elective seminars are offered in Transcultural Psychiatry; Jungian Psychotherapy; Advanced Psychodynamic Psychotherapy; Couples and Sex therapy.
+PGY-4 Seminars: Leadership and Career Development, plus elective seminars are offered in Transcultural Psychiatry; Jungian Psychotherapy; Advanced Psychodynamic Psychotherapy; Couples and Sex therapy.

 UCSF recognizes the importance of alternatives to classroom-based lectures, and dedicated time (“white space”) is also allocated for learning through independent readings, research, online learning, and project/problem-based learning.